-To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: https://ogms.dcjs.virginia.gov/index.do.
+To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: https://ogms.dejs.virginia.gov/index.do.
 In order to use this web-based system, if you have not previously done so, you must register in OGMS.

 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 15 days after the end of each calendar quarter.
 Claim reports are due even if no expenditures occurred during the quarter.
 Final Expenditure/ Reimbursement claims are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, contact Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORT is due within 15 days after the end of the grant period on January 15, 2025, and must be approved by your DCJS Grant Monitor. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
+For financial questions, contact Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS for most grant programs are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
 Please refer to "#52.
 Contract amendments", above.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The grantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
+Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
+The closeout financial reconciliations process can begin after the last claim is marked as 'Final Request - YES', even if the project end date has not arrived.
+Once the claims have been reconciled, any unexpended funds will be de-obligated from the award amount and subrecipient access to funds may not be available.
 Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.

-SASP FINANCIAL AND PROGRAMATIC REPORTING SCHEDULE
+FINANCIAL AND PROGRAMATIC REPORTING SCHEDULE

-Calendar Quarter Ending Dates Financial & Reimbursement Claims Reporting Due Dates Status Reporting Due Date
+Calendar Quarter Ending Dates Financial & Reimbursement Claims Reporting Due Dates Status Reporting Due Dates

-3/31/2024 4/15/2024
+3/31/2025 4/15/2025 4/15/2025

-6/30/2024 7/15/2024
+6/30/2025 7/15/2025 7/15/2025

-9/30/2024 10/15/2024
+9/30/2025 10/15/2025 10/15/2025

-12/31/2024 1/15/2025 1/15/2025
+12/31/2025 1/15/2026 2/15/2026

-Final Claim & Status Report 2/15/2025
+Final Claim & Status Report 2/15/2026